Team Building Activities

 Our team had an afternoon of this over a weekend and it was really fun!
-The best part is getting to wear your own piece of jewelry, plus you get to see the pieces made by others too.
+The best part is getting to wear your own piece of jewellery, plus you get to see the pieces made by others too.

 25. Laser Tag

 Laser tag is a real-life video game where players are tagged with lasers emitting from large towers called bunkers.
 Players are then transformed into warriors and begin their quest to capture the other team’s flag, or “home base.”
 These team-building activities give people the opportunity to play together to know each other better.

 The activity can be set up in any indoor or outdoor space and typically lasts about 10 minutes – so it doesn’t take up too much of your time.
 It’s also a really easy thing to bring to the office for a fun Monday morning meeting – just avoid bringing your phone or camera!

 26. Leather Crafting

 Leather Crafting is an ancient craft that has been around for centuries.
 It was developed in India and China during the second century B.C.
 These team bonding activities in Singapore encourage teamwork and unity.

 Leather crafting is an art form.
 Leather craftsmen, such as saddlemakers, make their craft using various tools, including knives and needles.
 You can also create leather crafts at home with materials you have at your disposal, or buy materials specifically for this purpose.

 27. LED Art Jamming

 Elevate your art jamming skills a step further and add on some LED lights to enhance your overall artwork.
 The LED lights is stuck directly at the back of the canvas and a sharp item is typically used to pierce through the canvas so that the bulbs will be out!